 Diagnosis

-If you have pain after eating that causes you to limit food and lose weight, your health care provider might suspect that you have chronic mesenteric ischemia.
-A narrowing of the major arteries to the small intestine can help confirm the diagnosis.
+If you have pain after eating that causes you to limit food and lose weight, a healthcare professional might suspect that you have chronic mesenteric ischemia.
+Finding narrowing in the major arteries to the small intestine can help confirm the diagnosis.

 Tests might include:

 • Angiography.
-Your health care provider might recommend a CT scan, MRI or X-ray of your abdomen to find out if the arteries to your small intestine have narrowed.
+A healthcare professional might recommend a CT scan, an MRI or an X-ray of your belly to find out if the arteries to your small intestine have narrowed.
 Adding a contrast dye can help pinpoint areas where the arteries have narrowed.

 • Doppler ultrasound.
 This noninvasive test uses sound waves to check blood flow, which can determine narrowing of the arteries.